tszyanalau/restaurant-finder-app/README.md

 3. **Enhanced Testing**:

+   - Add test cases for reducers, and other untested parts of the application to ensure better coverage and reliability.
    - Add integration tests and end-to-end workflows using tools like **Cypress**.
    - Perform cross-browser and cross-device testing to ensure consistent functionality and usability using tools like **Percy**.